-The parties agree the maximum administrative leave that can be granted per leave year to cover qualification and donation is limited to the follow-
+The parties agree the maximum administrative leave that can be granted per leave year to cover qualification and donation is limited to the following:

-- A full-time or part-time regular career employee is limited a. - for bone marrow, up to 7 days;

-- (2) for stem cells, up to 7 days; (3) for blood platelets, up to 7 days - (4) for organs, up to 30 days. - A part-time flexible career employee may be granted leave b. up to the limits set forth above.
+- a.
+A full-time or part-time regular career employee is limited to: - (1) for bone marrow, up to 56 hours; - (2) for stem cells, up to 56 hours; - (3) for blood platelets, up to 56 hours; and - (4) for organs, up to 240 hours. - b.
+A part-time flexible or part time regular career employee or a Mail Handler Assistant employee may be granted leave up to the limits of seven (7) days for bone marrow, stem cells, or blood platelets, and up to the limit of thirty (30) days for organs.
 The amount of leave that may be granted will be based on the employee's average daily work hours in the preceding 26 weeks, but not to exceed 8 hours per day.